-are lenders under the SPV Credit Facility and affiliates of are lenders under the Credit Facility.
-Accordingly, if we used 100% of the proceeds to repay a portion of our outstanding debt under the SPV Credit Facility or 100% of the proceeds to repay a portion of our outstanding debt under the Credit Facility, it is expected that the highest percentage that could be received by affiliates of would be % of the net proceeds of the offering, the highest percentage that could be received by affiliates of approximately would be approximately % of the net proceeds of the offering, the highest percentage that could be received by affiliates of would be approximately % of the net proceeds of the offering and the highest percentage that could be received by affiliates of would be approximately % of the net proceeds of the offering, based upon an assumed initial public offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus.
+Affiliates of BofA Merrill Lynch, Citigroup and Mizuho are lenders under the SPV Credit Facility and affiliates of BofA Merrill Lynch, Morgan Stanley, J.P.
+Morgan and HSBC are lenders under the Credit Facility.
+Accordingly, if we used 100% of the proceeds to repay a portion of our outstanding debt under the SPV Credit Facility or 100% of the proceeds to repay a portion of our outstanding debt under the Credit Facility, it is expected that the highest percentage that could be received by affiliates of BofA Merrill Lynch would be approximately 20% of the net proceeds of the offering, the highest percentage that could be received by affiliates of Morgan Stanley would be approximately 10% of the net proceeds of the offering, the highest percentage that could be received by affiliates of J.P.
+Morgan would be approximately 18% of the net proceeds of the offering, the highest percentage that could be received by affiliates of Citigroup would be approximately 38% of the net proceeds of the offering, the highest percentage that could be received by affiliates of HSBC would be approximately 18% of the net proceeds of the offering and the highest percentage that could be received by affiliates of Mizuho would be approximately 13% of the net proceeds of the offering, based upon the proposed maximum aggregate offering price set forth on the cover page of this prospectus.
 These numbers are subject to change depending on how we ultimately decide to allocate the proceeds from this offering between our two Facilities.